 The lower part of the uterus is called the cervix.
 Before labor, the cervix is typically 3.5 to 4 centimeters long.
 As labor begins, the cervix starts to soften, shorten and thin (efface).
 You might feel mild, irregular contractions or nothing at all.

 Effacement is often expressed in percentages.
-At 0 percent effacement, the cervix is typically about 3 to 4 centimeters (cm) long, or very thick.
-Your cervix must be 100 percent effaced, or completely thinned out, before a vaginal delivery.
+At 0% effacement, the cervix is at least 2 centimeters long, or very thick.
+Your cervix must be 100% effaced, or completely thinned out, before a vaginal delivery.

-Another of the early signs of labor is your cervix beginning to open (dilate).
-Your health care provider will measure the dilation in centimeters from zero to 10.
+Another sign of labor is the cervix beginning to open (dilate).
+Your health care provider will measure the dilation in centimeters from zero (no dilation) to 10 (fully dilated).